Yeah, and we're up to audio sound by 15 out of 40.

 You know, it's a Barney song, too.

-It does remind you the old roller skating rink music that you would play when you're falling on your butt, the rubber ball in your back pocket so it wouldn't hurt.
+It does remind you of the old roller skating rink music that you would play when you're falling on your butt, the rubber ball in your back pocket so it wouldn't hurt.

-Hey, hey folks, looky here.
+Hey, hey, folks, lookie here.

-Cuban revolutionary leader Fidel Castro today declared passage of Obama's health care reform a miracle and a major victory for Obama's presidency.
+The Associated Press, Cuban revolutionary leader Fidel Castro today declared passage of Obama's health care reform a miracle and a major victory for Obama's presidency.

 Fidel Castro, ladies and gentlemen, has endorsed Obamacare as a miracle.